usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV identity proofing, registration, issuance, and maintenance processes meet or exceed the requirements for Identity Assurance Level 3 (IAL3) [[SP 800-63A]](../_Appendix/references.md#ref-SP-800-63A).

-The PIV Card contains a number of visual and logical credentials.
+The PIV Card contains a number of logical credentials.
 Varying authenticator assurance levels (AALs) [[SP 800-63B]](../_Appendix/references.md#ref-SP-800-63B) that the holder of the PIV Card is the owner of the card can be achieved, depending on the PIV authentication method used.
 This is the basis for the following PIV assurance levels defined in